snarayanan1095/myprojects/README.md

 # My Projects

-This repository contains the assignments and projects of my scala/spark and java class
+This repository contains my practice, assignments and projects of my scala, spark, python and java class